ashwin3082002/CodeAlpha_SIH/README.md

 # Student Unique Identification System
 SIP Portal is a unique identification system for both Students and Institutions, which eases the work of both student and institution.

+The method seeks to cut down on the amount of time and hassle it takes to verify a student's credentials and educational background for institutions, organisations, and students.

+Our goal is to offer real-time verification of student information and give government agencies and other NGOs access to a set of data so they may assist students in need.
+Additionally, our system makes it simple to provide fellowships, grants, and scholarships.

 Demo : https://link.ashwinr.dev/sihvideo

 ## Running on LocalHost